rakheshster/docker-stubby-dnsmasq/README.md

 You can edit the config file or copy from outside the container using similar commands as above.

 ## Building & Running
-The quickest way to get started after cloning/ downloading this repo is to use the `./buildimage.sh` file.
-It takes two arguments - the architecture you are building for, and the name you want to give the image (this is optional, defaults to `rakheshster/docker-stubby-dnsmasq`).
-The architecture matters because the s6 binaries are per architecture.
+The quickest way to get started after cloning/ downloading this repo is to use the `./buildlocal.sh` file.
+It takes a single optional argument - the name you want to give the image (defaults to `rakheshster/stubby-unbound`).

-This script builds the image, which involves compiling the stubby sources and installing the dnsmasq package… all of it on an Alpine Linux base with a topping of s6-overlay.
-There’s probably fancier ways of doing this than a shell script, but this is what suited me.
-You could skip the script and do a `docker build` too -  the script is just a wrapper to run this command with some checks of the architecture and cleaning up of the intermediate images.
+NOTE: the script is optional.
+You can build this via `docker build` too.
+And additional script `./buildandpush.sh` is what I use to create multi-arch images and push to Docker Hub.
+It too is optional.

 After the image is built you can run it manually via `docker run` or you use the `./createcontainer.sh` script which takes the image name and container name as mandatory parameters and optionally the IP address and network of the container.
 I tend to use a macvlan network to run this so the container has its own IP address on my network.

 ### Systemd integration
 The `./createcontainer.sh` script doesn’t run the container.
 It creates the container and also creates a systemd service unit file along with some instructions on what to do with it.
 This way you have systemd managing the container so it always starts after a system reboot.
 The unit file and systemd integration is optional of course; I wanted the container to always start after a reboot as it provides DNS for my home lab and is critical, that’s why I went through this extra effort.